1.2 Quality Assurance in Ontario

 In 2006–07, the Council of Ontario Universities commissioned Dr. Richard Van Loon, a former chair of COU and former president of Carleton University, to do a comprehensive analysis of the long-established OCGS procedures.
 The recommendations in Van Loon’s 2007 report included establishing a new quality assurance body under the direction of OCAV and aligning the quality assurance processes for undergraduate and graduate programs.

 The new quality assurance body is called the Ontario Universities Council on Quality Assurance (the Quality Council).
 The Quality Council was established by OCAV in 2010 and its work is supported by an Appraisal Committee and Audit Committee.
-Its operations are managed by a secretariat, headed by the Executive Director of Quality Assurance.
+Its operations are managed by a secretariat, headed by the Senior Director Academic, Quality Assurance.
 (See Appendix 2 for more information on this organization’s Mission, Mandate and Operating Principles.)

 Building on well-tested processes, the work of the Quality Council ensures that Ontario continues to have a rigorous quality assurance framework.
 This Council operates at arm’s length from universities and the government to ensure its independence.
 Moreover, in establishing the Quality Council, OCAV fully acknowledges that academic standards, quality assurance and program improvement are, in the first instance, the responsibility of universities themselves.
 This Framework recognizes the institution’s autonomy to determine priorities for funding, space, and faculty allocation.